Climate change in Tennessee: Global warming in Tennessee

 Global warming in the United States has been a salient topic since the Kyoto Protocol, as part of the United Nations Framework Convention on Climate Change, that was established in 1992.
 The effects of global warming have been widely debated; however, there is evidence that suggests a slight increase in the core temperature of most states.
-In addition there seems to be a number of effects on ecological systems throughout the United States.
-In the state of Tennessee, one of the key effects of global warming seems to be the radical changes to the geological composition as well as wildlife health of the Ohio-Tennessee Basin.
+In addition, there seems to be a number of effects on ecological systems throughout the United States.
+In Tennessee, one key effect is the radical changes to the geological composition and wildlife health of the Ohio-Tennessee Basin.